mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-As you may notice, we are using the previously implemented `copyWith` method that takes the current state, copies it and only replaces the `isLoading` property.

-Then, add the `try/catch` block that will handle two data flows - success and error.
-First of all, we load the data from the repository and set the result on success:
+Then, add the `try/catch` block that handles two data flows - success and error.
+First of all, load the shape data from the repository and set the result on success:

 ```
 Future<void> _onShapeLoadStarted(